epistrephein/Steam/README.md

 ## Contributing
-Contributions to Steam are welcome and encouraged.
+Bug reports and pull requests are welcome on GitHub at https://github.com/epistrephein/Steam.
-Feel free to fork the repo and submit a pull request!
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License
 This project is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for further details.